Lap Band Surgery

 One of the newest procedures in bariatric surgery uses the LAP-BAND® Adjustable Gastric Banding system – named for its laparoscopic or minimally invasive surgical technique and the implanted medical device, a gastric band.
 This adjustable band is inserted through a small incision in the abdomen, placed around the upper part of the stomach to create a small pouch or “new” stomach and then locked securely in a ring.
 To perform the surgery, the surgeon inserts a narrow camera through another incision in order to see the operation on a video monitor.

-The adjustable gastric band has a balloon on the inside that can be filled with saline solution into an access port that is connected to the band by a tube.
+The gastric band has a balloon on the inside that can be filled with saline solution into an access port that is connected to the band by a tube.
 The port is placed under the skin in the wall of the abdomen.
 Inflation of the band reduces the opening (stoma) between the upper and lower part of the stomach, thus limiting food intake, prolonging the period of fullness and assisting with weight loss.

 LAP-BAND® surgery allows patients to lose weight gradually and adapt physically and mentally to their dramatic weight loss and new lifestyle.

 Do you have questions about the Bariatric Center at Pomerado Hospital in North San Diego County?
 Visit Our Services for more information or Contact Us.